James McNeill Whistler: Later years

 After the trial, Whistler received a commission to do twelve etchings in Venice.
-He eagerly accepted the assignment, and arrived in the city with girlfriend Maud Franklin, taking rooms in a dilapidated palazzo they shared with other artists, including John Singer Sargent.
+He eagerly accepted the assignment, and arrived in the city with his mistress Maud Franklin, taking rooms in a dilapidated palazzo they shared with other artists, including John Singer Sargent.
 Although homesick for London, he adapted to Venice and set about discovering its character.
 He did his best to distract himself from the gloom of his financial affairs and the pending sale of all his goods at Sotheby's.
 He was a regular guest at parties at the American consulate, and with his usual wit, enchanted the guests with verbal flourishes such as "the artist's only positive virtue is idleness—and there are so few who are gifted at it."

 His new friends reported, on the contrary, that Whistler rose early and put in a full day of effort.
 He wrote to a friend, "I have learned to know a Venice in Venice that the others never seem to have perceived, and which, if I bring back with me as I propose, will far more than compensate for all annoyances delays & vexations of spirit."
 The three-month assignment stretched to fourteen months.
 During this exceptionally productive period, Whistler finished over fifty etchings, several nocturnes, some watercolors, and over 100 pastels—illustrating both the moods of Venice and its fine architectural details.

 Furthermore, Whistler influenced the American art community in Venice, especially Frank Duveneck (and Duveneck's "boys") and Robert Blum who emulated Whistler's vision of the city and later spread his methods and influence back to America.